 Night-time temperatures for African violets should be between 65 to 70 degrees Fahrenheit, and day-time temperatures should be between 75 to 85 degrees.
 At low temperatures, the leaves on the plants turn dark, appear water-soaked, and eventually die.
 Plants grown on a window sill can be easily damaged by low temperature conditions, and may freeze if they touch the glass.

 As a general rule, water African violets only when the soil surface feels dry.
 Never wait until the soil becomes hard or the plants begin to wilt.
 Apply enough water each time to thoroughly saturate the soil, and be sure to discard any excess water collected through the bottom of the pot.
 To prevent spotting, avoid splashing cold water on the leaves.

 - cut off a young leaf with its stalk and immerse the stalk in warm water.
-New roots will arise from the stalk and can be planted immediately.
+New roots will arise from the stalk and can be planted immediately

 Do you have a question?
 Try Ask an Expert!